SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     "Constants
     "A constant can be addressed using the options mentioned above.
-    "Plus, it can be addressed using the following pattern DATA(e) = lif=>const.
+    "Plus, it can be addressed using the pattern intf=>...
+    DATA(e) = lif=>const.
     DATA(f) = i_ref->const.
     DATA(g) = cl_ref->lif~const.